Author: James Clark

 The date picker on GA4’s standard reports has options for comparing against the previous period, the same period last year, and a custom period of your choice:

-You may also find that many of the dimensions and metrics you are familiar with from your standard reports are not available to you in your real-time report.
+You may also find that many of the dimensions and metrics you’re familiar with from your standard reports aren’t available to you in your real-time reports, especially session-based metrics (such as bounce rate).
 We’ll look at what that means for GA4 in particular in the next section.

 Real-time analytics in GA4

 Now that you understand what real-time analytics is (and what it isn’t), let’s dive deeper into the real-time functionality in GA4.
-Once you’ve selected your Property in GA4, you’ll find the real-time report under Reports > Realtime (which may also appear as Real-time depending on your location).
+Once you’ve selected your Property in GA4, you’ll find the real-time reports near the top of the Reports menu (just below Reports snapshot).
+There are two real-time reports: Realtime overview and Realtime pages.

 Note: If you’re a long-standing Google Analytics user, you may remember that Universal Analytics (the previous version of GA) had a whole suite of real-time reports.
 In addition to the overview report, there were individual reports focusing on user locations, events, conversions, and more.
-With GA4, Google has consolidated all of this information into a single report.
+With GA4, Google has consolidated all of this information into two reports.
+But, as the Realtime pages report launched more recently (in October 2024), Google may well continue to expand GA4’s real-time reporting capabilities.

-As with GA4’s standard reports, the real-time report consists of a number of “cards,” each of them summarizing one or two dimensions and metrics: for example, “Views by Page title” or “Event count by Event name.”
+Let’s look at the Realtime overview first.
+As with GA4’s standard reports, this consists of a number of “cards,” each of them summarizing one or two dimensions and metrics: for example, “Views by Page title and screen name” or “Event count by Event name.”

-And as is usual for GA4, some of the cards allow you to switch between dimensions and metrics using a drop-down: “Users by First user source” can be changed to “Users by First user medium” or “Users by First user campaign,” among other options:
+And as is usual for GA4, some of the cards allow you to switch between dimensions and metrics using a drop-down: “Active users by First user source” can be changed to “Active users by First user medium” or “Active users by First user campaign,” among other options:

 One difference, though, is that the “customize report” option is missing.
-That means that, unlike the standard reports, you can’t rearrange, add, or remove any cards on the real-time report.
+That means that, unlike the standard reports, you can’t rearrange, add, or remove any cards on the Realtime overview.

-Many of the dimensions and metrics you may be familiar with from the standard reports are absent from GA4’s real-time report.
+Many of the dimensions and metrics you may be familiar with from the standard reports are absent from GA4’s Realtime overview.
 For example, none of the cards include the “browser” dimension, so there’s no way to see a full breakdown of your users’ browsers in real time.

 However, you can use the Comparison feature to get at least a little insight into this.
 Let’s say you wanted to know how many of your real-time users are using Chrome:

-02. Click the Add comparison + (beneath the search bar) to open the “Build comparison” panel.
+02. Click the Add comparison + (beneath the search bar) to open the “Apply a comparison” panel.
+03. Click + Create new.

-04. In the Match Type dropdown, choose “exactly matches.”
+05. In the Match Type dropdown, choose exactly matches.

 Your panel should look like this:

 This approach works with other dimensions, too.
 But depending on your choice, you may find that some of the cards display, “Real-time data is not supported for this comparison.”
-For example, if you base a comparison around “screen resolution,” then the Event count and Conversions cards will not be available.
+For example, if you base a comparison around “screen resolution,” then the Event count and Key events comparisons will not be available.
 This is a limitation of GA4’s reporting.

-One of the cards in GA4’s Realtime report lets you break down Users (or New Users) by Audience.
+One of the cards in GA4’s Realtime overview lets you break down Active users (or New users) by Audience.

 Probably the most common use for GA4 Audiences is as a targeting option in Google Ads—but if you don't run any paid advertising, you may not be familiar with the Audiences feature.
 So what are Audiences, how do you build them, and how do they relate to real-time reporting?

-Audiences are a group of your users that meet particular conditions like “Browser = Chrome” or “have made a purchase.”
+Audiences are groups of your users that meet particular conditions like “Browser = Chrome” or “have made a purchase.”
 So, they are similar to comparisons in some ways, but more powerful because they can also consist of users that performed a particular event.

 To build an audience: